CyberFlameGO/svnpython/Doc/library/stdtypes.rst

       *default*.
 If *default* is not given and *key* is not in the dictionary, a :exc:`KeyError` is raised.

-      .. versionadded:: 2.3

    .. method:: popitem()

       Remove and return an arbitrary ``(key, value)`` pair from the dictionary.

-      :func:`popitem` is useful to destructively iterate over a dictionary, as often used in set algorithms.
-If the dictionary is empty, calling :func:`popitem` raises a :exc:`KeyError`.
+      :meth:`popitem` is useful to destructively iterate over a dictionary, as often used in set algorithms.
+If the dictionary is empty, calling :meth:`popitem` raises a :exc:`KeyError`.

    .. method:: setdefault(key[, default])